Published Dec 07

 Photo from the archives: the Nepisiguit Lodge has been around for a long time!

-To help you get an idea of what the snowmobile experience is like in our region, we reached out to Dave Brewster, Vice President of the Nepisiguit Sports Lodge, for a quick interview.
+To help you get an idea of what the snowmobile experience is like in our region, we reached out to Dave Brewster, former Vice President of the Nepisiguit Sports Lodge, for a quick interview.

 Here’s what our true trail veteran had to share with us: